section-engineering-education/engineering-education/content/articles/hilt-android-tutorial/index.md

 Through `@Provides`, the annotated function gives Hilt the following information:

-* The return type tells Hilt what type the function provides instances of.
+- The return type tells Hilt what type the function provides instances of.

-* The parameters tell Hilt the dependencies required to provide the type.
-In our case, there are none
+- The parameters tell Hilt the dependencies required to provide the type.
+In our case, there are none.

-* The function body tells Hilt how to provide an instance of the corresponding type.
+- The function body tells Hilt how to provide an instance of the corresponding type.
 Hilt executes the function body every time it needs to provide an instance of that type.

 Make the following changes to `MainActivity`: